Some remarks on invariants: Conclusion

 \subsection{Acknowledgements}

 MC would like to thank Ingmar Saberi for help finding reference literature.
-JH, KL and DS thank Max Ba$\tilde{\rm n}$ados and Roberto Volpato for useful discussions.
+JH, KL and DS thank Max Ba$\tilde{\rm n}$ados, Chris Ferko and Roberto Volpato for useful discussions.
 SMK is grateful to J.-H. Park for discussions of the spinor formalism in ten dimensions.
-Part of the research presented here was conducted by MC an DS during the program ``Cohomological Aspects of Quantum Field Theory'' at the Mittag-Leffler Institute, Djursholm, Sweden, supported by the Swedish Research Council under grant no. 2021-06594.
+Part of the research presented here was conducted by MC and DS during the program ``Cohomological Aspects of Quantum Field Theory'' at the Mittag-Leffler Institute, Djursholm, Sweden, supported by the Swedish Research Council under grant no. 2021-06594.
+JH acknowledges the kind hospitality of the Department of Physics, University of Western Australia during the final part of this project.
 SMK acknowledges the kind hospitality of the INFN, Sezione di Padova during his visits to Padua in 2024 and 2025.
-The work of JH is supported by the European Union under the Marie Sklodowska-Curie grant agreement number 101107602.\footnote{Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or European Research Executive Agency.
+The work of JH and DS is supported by the European Union under the Marie Sklodowska-Curie grant agreement number 101107602.\footnote{Views and opinions expressed are however those of the authors only and do not necessarily reflect those of the European Union or European Research Executive Agency.
 Neither the European Union nor the granting authority can be held responsible for them.} The work of SMK and DS is supported in part by the Australian Research Council, project DP230101629.
-The work of DS was also partially supported by the MCI, AEI, FEDER (UE) grant PID2021-125700NB-C21 “Gravity, Supergravity and Superstrings” (GRASS) and the Basque Government Grant IT1628-22.
+The work of DS was also partially supported by CARIPARO Foundation under grant n.
+68079, the MCI, AEI, FEDER (UE) grant PID2021-125700NB-C21 “Gravity, Supergravity and Superstrings” (GRASS) and the Basque Government Grant IT1628-22.

 \begin{appendix}